thdaemon/ueld/README.md

 Switch language: [简体中文](README.zh_CN.md)

-> Note that this readme file has not yet completed the translation work

 Ueld (Usermode Environment Loader Daemon) is a lightweight init program under Unix/Linux environment, it can be used to replace SysVInit and Systemd

 #### Compile and install